 Back in January, the Duchess of Cornwall announced the launch of her new book club called The Reading Room.
 Each ‘season’, the Duchess of Cornwall’s book club recommends a new novel to read.
 There are also recommendations from a renowned author that feature.

-The news of the Duchess of Cornwall’s new book club was announced on Charles and Camilla’s Instagram account.
+The news of the Duchess of Cornwall’s book club was first announced on Charles and Camilla’s Instagram account.
 ‘Introducing, The Duchess of Cornwall’s Reading Room!,’ it said.
 ‘Following the success of The Duchess’s book lists published in 2020, Her Royal Highness has created a brand-new reading platform.’

 The Reading Room is described as a community space open to book lovers of all ages, abilities and backgrounds.
 It offers book recommendations from HRH herself alongside additional exclusive insight and conversations from the authors and the Duchess.